joeamer/Joe-Obsidian/Commands cheat sheet.md

 The `>` will redirect all output into the right e.g. `echo 'hello world > hello_wrld.txt` echo would normally output to the screen but instead the contents (hello world) is redirected to hello_wrld.txt.
 This will overwrite if the file exists already and all its contents

-The `>>` will append redirect into the right e.g. `echo 'hello' >> hello_wrld.txt` this will then add hello on a new line under hello world for the file (if you have done the previous first)
+The `>>` will append redirect into the right e.g. `echo 'hello' >> hello_wrld.txt` this will then add hello on a new line under hello world for the file (if you have done the previous first).
+This will create the file if it doesn't exist

+The `1>` will redirect standard output to the right, so this will do the same result as `>` example but in a situation where you are searching with grep in a folder structure where you don't have permissions to some of the files, and want to save the results to a file (for example) the error lines indicating insufficient permissions will be filtered out and display on the screen but the rest will be stored.

+The `2>` will redirect standard error to the right.
+You can use this if you are again searching with grep and want to display on the screen this time.
+If you want to hide the error lines you can do `grep -r 'bob' /home 2> /dev/null/` .
+This will display all matching terms and the potential error will be redirected to a special folder location which will essentially put it to a null output...
+Straight to the shadow realm.

+you can use multiple redirections at the same time under the similar syntax of: `grep -r 'bob' /home 1>output.txt 2>errors.txt`